 - Contraindications for high dose aldesleukin administration.

 - Patients will undergo resection to obtain tumor for generation of autologous TIL cultures and autologous cancer cell lines, and for frozen tissue archive.
-Lymph nodes, ascites, peritoneal implants, and normal tissue adjacent to metastatic deposit will also be obtained when possible for assessing phenotypic and functional characteristics of TIL derived from digestive tract cancers.
+Lymph nodes, ascites, peritoneal implants, and normal tissue adjacent to metastatic deposit will also be obtained when possible for assessing phenotypic and functional characteristics of TIL derived from digestive tract or urothelial cancers.

 - Prior to amendment D, TIL will be expanded according to current TIL-lab standard operating procedures, minimally cultured and enriched in CD8+ T cells using the Miltenyi Biotec CliniMACS apparatus prior to rapid expansion for clinical scale infusion.

 - With approval of amendment D, cohort 1 will be closed and cohort 2 will be opened in which young TIL will not undergo CD8 enrichment.
 At this time, unselected young tumor infiltrating lymphocytes (TIL) cultures will be grown from fragments of patient's tumor.